Executive Pay Strategy: Big Changes

 Executive Hiring Strategy: More Than Just Looking Good

-Most advice for top jobs suggests that having a nice LinkedIn page and a big contact list are the main ways to get a C-suite job.
-This way of thinking is dangerous.
+Most executive job search advice suggests that having a nice LinkedIn page and a big contact list are the main ways to get a C-suite job.
+That framing is dangerous.
 It treats finding an executive like a simple advertising job when it is really a huge financial choice.
 At this level, hiring the wrong person can cause massive loss, from hurting stock prices to losing good staff.
+A Leadership IQ study of 20,000 new hires found that 46% of executives fail within 18 months, and the cost of replacing a single C-suite mis-hire can reach up to 213% of their annual salary, according to multiple executive search analyses.
 Thinking of your search as "building a brand" ignores how serious the board's decision is.

 The real rule for executive success is called Signaling Theory.
 At the highest levels, the hiring process is less about testing your skills and more about checking how much risk you bring.
 Companies aren't trying to find the "most talented" person; they are trying to find the person who causes the least amount of risk when managing their money and people.
 To succeed, you must send clear messages—like where you went to school, proven success, and endorsements from others—that prove you are the safest choice for the company's future.